128technology/docs/docs/intro_installation_azure_mist.md

 To deploy the Session Smart Networking software using the Azure CLI or Powershell:

-Click on the **Session Smart Networking Platform** offering selected during the previous section [Selecting the Azure plan"](#selecting-the-azure-plan).
+1. Click on the **Session Smart Networking Platform** offering selected during the previous section [Selecting the Azure plan"](#selecting-the-azure-plan).
-Click on the "Get it now" button.
+2. Click on **Get it now**.
-Agree to the terms of use and privacy policy of the image.
+3. Agree to the terms of use and privacy policy of the image.
-Click on the "Get started" button to enable programmatic deployment for the subscription and click the button "Save" to save the changes.
+4. Click on **Get started** to enable programmatic deployment for the subscription, then click **Save**.

 ![Plans](/img/platforms_azure_programmatically.png)

-Click on the tab "Plans + Pricing" as shown in the following picture:
+5. Click on the tab "Plans + Pricing" as shown in the following picture:

 ![Plans](/img/platforms_azure_plans.png)

-Lastly copy to the clipboard the URL of the template located in the field "URL" that better suits your needs.
+6. Copy the URL of the template located in the field "URL" that best suits your needs.

-Create the parameters file, accept the terms of use and conditions of the image and lastly launch the deployment with the corresponding Azure CLI or PowerShell commands making use of the URL of the template identified previously.
-For additional information please click [here](#launch-the-template).
+7. Create the parameters file.
+8. Accept the terms of use and conditions of the image.
+9. Launch the deployment with the corresponding Azure CLI or PowerShell commands, making use of the URL of the template identified previously.
+For additional information see [Launch the Template]](#launch-the-template).

 Once the deployment completes, information is provided in the Outputs tab on the left hand side.

 If the **Session Smart Networking Platform** offering selected for the deployment is a **Private image**, the non-interactive, Zero Touch Provisioning (ZTP) method is triggered.
 After the VM is deployed, an additional 2-3 minutes are required before the ZTP process initializes.
 When the ZTP process is ready, there will be an asset in the Mist inventory to be associated with the router configuration.

 ### Cloud-init Onboarding
 When launching an instance using CLI or Powershell or while using automation the following user-data section can be leveraged to setup the onboarding data for the instance.